Glossary of Shuffleboard Terms

 A position that is closer to the shooting players than a particular disc or location on the court.

-The cue disc narrowly touching a side of a live disc intentionally, thus diverting the cue disc from its direct path of movement to reach an intended destination.
+The cue disc narrowly touching a side of a live disc intentionally, thus diverting the cue disc from its direct path of movement in order to reach an intended destination.

 1. Shoot or move a disc into the 10-off.
 2. Describes a shot which puts a disc into the 10-off.
 3. 10-OFF.
 Reportedly derived from the German word kittchen, a colloquial term for jail (equivalent to the English slang term "hoosegow").